Show All Answers

 The concrete paths on the perimeter of the park are 7.5 feet wide to match existing sidewalks.

 The main paved trails are 8 feet wide, the secondary paved trails 5 feet wide, and the crushed granite trails 4 feet wide.

 The concrete paths and paved trails were designed to accommodate city maintenance and snow plowing equipment.
 Asphalt was chosen for the interior park paths because of varying grades within the park and the ease of maintenance.

 Thousands of trees and shrubs were planted throughout the park, and they will fill out the space as they grow.
 Most plantings were in 2019, but some are also being done in spring 2020.

-These include 10 large, spaded trees (watch video), more than 400 potted trees, 3,200 potted shrubs, 1,800 bare root trees and shrubs, and nearly 30,000 herbaceous plants.
-Many of these trees, shrubs, and plants were planted when they were small so it may take a few years before they are fully mature.
+The overall plantings include 10 large, spaded trees (watch video), more than 400 potted trees, 3,200 potted shrubs, 1,800 bare root trees and shrubs, and nearly 30,000 herbaceous plants.
+Many of these trees, shrubs, and plants were put in when they were small so it may take a few years before they are fully mature.

 Thank you for your patience as the restoration takes shape.